 3. Quantify your results

 Do you know exactly where your marketing resources are going and what you’re getting out of them?
-Unless you are with a large, national brand, I would bet that the answer is often “no.” Would you be so willing to blindly throw money into the stock market without looking at the results?
+Unless you are with a large, national brand, I would bet that the answer is often “no.” If you knew how to invest in stocks, would you be so willing to blindly throw money into the stock market without looking at the results?
 Of course not.
 If you aren’t taking the time to track and calculate your return on investment, then it’s past time that you started.
+Active traders rely heavily on their tools.
+Traders can use advanced tools like Trade Ideas and robust trading platforms to identify better trading opportunities to capitalize on.
 This is just as true with your time as your money.

 4. Know your goals

 One of the first steps to laying out an investment plan is to decide what you want out of life, and when you’ll need the money to do it.
 This allows you to plan for short-term needs like the kid’s college fund and longer-term goals like retiring to travel the world at 55.
 Don’t approach marketing with simply “I want to grow my business;” you need a more specific framework and a set of quantifiable performance indicators.
 If you can’t picture your desired outcome, then you’ll never make the right decisions to get there.